DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 In this section I will try to give you ideas on practical steps you can take, and here is first one:

-&gt; TASK: Write blog posts with your experiments and challenges in understanding and using these ideas, technologies or workflows.
+> TASK: Write blog posts with your experiments and challenges in understanding and using these ideas, technologies or workflows.

 Drop me a link to these posts so that you have at least one reader :)